mostafaahmed97/apartment-listings/README.md

 ### :ledger: Database

-The database used is MongoDB, with the following schema to represent apartment listings.
+The database used is MongoDB, with the following schema to represent apartment listings:

 ```typescript
 name: string;